pikvm/ustreamer/README.md

 $ ./ustreamer --help
 ```

 AUR has a package for Arch Linux: https://aur.archlinux.org/packages/ustreamer.
 It should compile automatically with OpenMAX IL on Raspberry Pi, if the corresponding headers are present in ```/opt/vc/include```.
+Same with GPIO.
 FreeBSD port: https://www.freshports.org/multimedia/ustreamer.

 -----